There are two camps when it comes to eye cream:

 I like a separate eye cream for a number of reasons but mainly because I am extremely prone to puffy eyelids and really dark circles.
 Both genetic, both nothing I can do anything about (excluding surgery for the lids) but some things make them much worse and heavier formulations found in most moisturisers are one of them.
 I like thin serums and dedicated formulations for eyes for that reason.

 A few do’s and don’ts:

-- If you have eczema or psoriasis in the eye area – which is very common – you can use thicker creams on the lids as you’ll need them – depending on the severity of your condition they should probably be prescribed by your doctor – although you may find a nice organic balm somewhere – no beauty house should claim to treat those problems
+- If you have eczema or psoriasis in the eye area – which is very common – you can use thicker creams on the lids as you’ll need them – depending on the severity of your condition they should probably be prescribed by your doctor – although you may find a nice organic balm somewhere – no beauty house can legally claim to treat those medical conditions.

-- Keep it simple – too much fragrance in a product can really irritate the eye area – your eye cream does not need to smell – of anything
+- Keep it simple – too much fragrance in a product can really irritate the eye area – your eye cream does not need to smell nice.

 - Most allergies to eye products and eyeshadows/mineral makeup are caused by an ingredient called Bismuth Oxychloride.
-It is used to give the shimmer/light reflective ‘glow’ and is one of the biggest allergens I have witnessed in the industry.
+It is used to give the shimmer/light reflective ‘glow’ and is a big allergen.
 If you’ve previously never been able to use a particular eye cream or eyeshadow and had it blamed on ‘your eyes’ by a brand – check their inci list.
 You’ll probably see it on there.
-If you can’t use mineral makeup because it itches – you need to use a brand that openly says ‘no bismuth oxychloride’ when they are talking to you.
+If you can’t use mineral makeup because it itches – you need to check the labels.